ericbutz/developer-portal/app/guides/send-money/index.md

 guide:
     name: send-money
     step: overview
-title:  ACH transfers for your application
+title:  ACH Transfers Overview
-description: Send bank transfers programmatically with Dwolla's developer API.
+description: This guide covers the three key points of sending money to your users through your application and the Dwolla API.
 ---

 # Overview: Send money to your users